Lukas Franks PI

 “Gentlemen, what can I do for you?”
 I asked.
 I faked a smile and slowly raised my hands.
 Hey, I know when I’m beat.

 The gorilla stepped up and punched me in the stomach.
-It felt like a zKuntin juiced sledgehammer.
-Voltage zapped my body.
-I doubled over in pain.
+It felt like a zKuntin high voltage sledgehammer.
+I doubled over.
 “Ouch,” I grunted, hoping it sounded sarcastic.
-It probably didn’t.
+I nearly passed out so it probably didn’t.

 The gorilla straightened me up and threw me against the wall.
 I noticed he had a bionic right arm.
-It looked to be state of the art cybernetics.
-It explained the sledgehammer power of his punches, and the electric shock when the fist connected—undoubtedly a teslaFist.
-Popular mobster option.
+It looked to be state of the art.
+That explained the sledgehammer punch.
+And the electric shock.
+A teslaFist is a popular mobster option.

 The gorilla reached in, took my Heckler & Koch, popped the clip, pocketed it, and tossed the gun.

-The weasel regarded me with viper eyes.
+The weasel stared at me with viper eyes.
 He kept the magnum shoved in my face.
 “Boris, please explain to gentleman what his problem is.”

-Boris the gorilla stuck his face into mine.
-He had cruel beady eyes, a scar running from his forehead to his chin, and a nose that had clearly been broken too many times.
+Boris the gorilla stuck his face in mine.
+He had a dead expression, a scar running from his forehead to his chin, and a nose that had clearly been broken one time too many.
 “Your problem is,” I smelled cigarettes and vodka, “you ask too many questions.”

 “Hey, it’s what I’m paid to do,” I answered, doing my best to channel nonchalant.